-For over two centuries, Van Bergen cast time in bells,
+For over two centuries, Van Bergen cast time in bells, tower clocks and carillons across the world.

 Now, that precision finds expression on the wrist.

-1795.
-Reimagined.
+1795. reimagined

 World Record

-2.5 mm ultra-thin · Automatic · Micro-rotor · 5 Hz
+2.5 mm ultra-thin · Automatic micro-rotor · 5 Hz

-Top Marques · 6–10 May 2026 · Grimaldi Forum
+Top Marques Monaco · May 2026 · Grimaldi Forum

 The Sonnerie au Passage

 A Van Bergen without sound would be a Van Bergen without soul.
+Our founders shaped bronze into music.
+We shape movements into melody.

-Erik Meijer, CEO · Van Bergen 1795
+Erik Meijer, Chief Executive Officer · Van Bergen 1795

 The Dynasty